harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 ####  Some expressions changed between Harness FirstGen and NextGen

-For information about differences in expressions between FirstGen to NextGen, go to [Migrating FirstGen expressions to NextGen](https://developer.harness.io/docs/platform/variables-and-expressions/harness-variables#migrate-firstgen-expressions-to-nextgen).
+For information about differences in expressions between FirstGen to NextGen, go to [Migrate FirstGen expressions to NextGen](https://developer.harness.io/docs/platform/variables-and-expressions/harness-variables#migrate-firstgen-expressions-to-nextgen).

 #### Can I limit the projects where templates can be used?